tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 ## Authentication and access control

 The Azure Cognitive Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
-As such, Active Directory is a prerequisite to service administration of Azure Cognitive Search.
-All administrative requests from client code must be authenticated using Azure Active Directory before the request reaches the Resource Manager.
+As such, Azure Active Directory (AD) is a prerequisite to service administration of Azure Cognitive Search.
+All administrative requests from client code must be authenticated using Azure AD before the request reaches the Resource Manager.

-Service and key administration, due to the dependency on Resource Manager, relies on Active Directory for authentication.
+Service and key administration, due to the dependency on Resource Manager, relies on Azure AD for authentication.

 Data requests against the Azure Cognitive Search service endpoint, such as [Create Index &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/create-index) or [Search Documents &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/rest/api/searchservice/search-documents), use an `api-key` in the request header.
 See [Azure Cognitive Search REST APIs](https://docs.microsoft.com/rest/api/searchservice/) for information about authenticating a data request.